lilianagamezm/ImagePreprocessing/README.md

 # ImagePreprocessing
-Return high throughput for image properties, resize, histogram visualizations Developed automated image preprocessing for large-scale image operations such as, images property description, image resize and histogram visualizations.
+Return high throughput for image properties, resize, and histogram visualizations

+Developed automated image preprocessing for large-scale image operations such as, images property description, image resize and histogram visualizations.
 The script calculates:
 1. Properties (counts, data type, pixel number, image size, channels) of all images in directory.